andyatkinson/andyatkinson.github.io/_posts/2025-06-18-avoid-uuid-v4-primary-keys.md

 What kind of app databases are in scope for this post?

-## Scope of web app usage and and their scale
+## Scope of web app usage and their scale
 The kinds of web applications I'm thinking of with this post are monolithic web apps, with Postgres as their primary OLTP database.
 The apps could be in categories like social media, e-commerce, click tracking, or business process automation apps.

 The types of performance issues discussed here are related to inefficient storage and retrieval, meaning they happen for all of these types of apps.